google/WebFundamentals/src/content/en/updates/posts/2015/07/interact-with-ble-devices-on-the-web.markdown

 Pages](https://pages.github.com) for demo purposes.

 To add HTTPS to your server you'll need to get a TLS certificate and set it up.
-Be sure to check out [Security with HTTPS article](/web/fundamentals/security/) for best practices there.
+Be sure to check out the [Security with HTTPS article](/web/fundamentals/security/) for best practices there.
+For info, you can now get free TLS certificates with the new Certificate Authority [Let's Encrypt](https://letsencrypt.org/).

 ### User Gesture Required